You are at - Jotaro's Blog / AhPek Biker / Indonesia / Bali-Sumba 2023 / Day 2 | Go to D1/D3/D4/D5/D6/D7/D8-9

 So how does Depot Betty compare to Ibu Oka?
 Personally, I prefer the latter, finding their pork tasting better with crispier skin and the flavourful spice stuffing more aromatic.

-We're back on the road again and headed further north; went past the Pura Ulun Danu Bratan temple which we visited yesterday, went past another two more beautiful lakes, but did not stop there too!
+We're back on the road again and headed further north; went past the Pura Ulun Danu Bratan temple which we visited yesterday, and went past two more beautiful lakes, but did not stop there too!
 (But we will come back to them later).

-After an hour's drive and 40km later, we unceremoniously stopped at a deserted spot (mark by a wayward small hut along the Jalan Kayu Putih-Munduk).
+After an hour's drive and 40km later, we unceremoniously stopped at a deserted spot (marked by a wayward small hut along the Jalan Kayu Putih-Munduk).
 This is the secret entrance point (GPS: -8.25542, 115.07479) that will lead to the hidden Golden Valley Waterfalls (GPS: -8.25432, 115.07358).
 Here's the gang happily tracking down the narrow concrete-paved trail leading down to the waterfalls.
 It's about a 700m trek down.

 And here's the gang posing in front of the waterfall; this photo does not do it justice, it's actually more awesome than this!